 - Try wakeboarding on Okanagan Lake with Tricky Wakesurf School

-- Learn about what lies beyond the starts at the Okanagan Science Centre
+- Learn about what lies beyond the stars at the Okanagan Science Centre

 - Pick your own seasonal fruit at Peter’s U-Pick Orchard or Bright Angel Farm